tomatensaft/tomatoe-lib/doc/wsl/setup.md

 <!-- omit in toc -->
-# setup 👺

-# setup wsl2/debian with external usb/ssd disk
+# setup wsl2/debian with external usb/ssd disk 👺

 setup wsl system for use with a windows system and an external usb harddisk